ekedonald/Ansible-Refactoring-Assignments-and-Imports/README.md

 ![mkdir ansible-config-artifact](./images/1.%20mkdir%20ansible-config-artifact.png)

-* Change permissions to this directory so Jenkins could save files there using the following commands:
+* Change permissions no this directory so Jenkins could save files there using the following commands:

 ```sh
 sudo chmod -R 777 /home/ubuntu/ansible-config-artifact/